-Having taken on some of the most challenging roles in the industry.
-She was appointed as the first female Controller of BBC1 in 2000 and became the first female CEO of a major independent production company when she joined talkbackThames in 2005.
+Having taken on some of the most challenging roles in the industry, she was appointed as the first female Controller of BBC1 in 2000 and became the first female CEO of a major independent production company when she joined talkbackThames in 2005.

 She is an expert in talent management having worked closely with many star performers from Simon Cowell and Alan Sugar to Jonathan Ross and Rob Brydon.

-At Talkback Thames, Lorraine Heggessey used her creativity and talent management skills to drive commercial success.
-She took over the leadership of the company at a critical period, just as its founder and several key executives were leaving.
-She brought in a new team, revitalised the programming portfolio and increased profits by over 50 percent in her first two years.
+At Talkback Thames, she used her creativity and talent management skills to drive commercial success.
+Taking over leadership of the company at a critical period, just as its founder and several key executives were leaving, she brought in a new team, revitalised the programming portfolio and increased profits by over 50 percent in her first two years.

 Under Lorraine's leadership, the company trebled its entertainment output, set up a digital division, launched dozens of new titles and won numerous Bafta and Royal Television Society awards.
 It was named Best Independent Production Company at the Broadcast Awards in 2009 and was chosen by freelancers as the place they would most like to work.

 Lorraine Heggessey has always thrived on new challenges.
 Her early career was as a current affairs producer on 'Panorama' and 'This Week' where she filmed undercover in Brezhnev's Soviet Union, went to the Falklands straight after the war and was held under house arrest in Zaire.
 She is also known as the woman who turned the tables on reporter Roger Cook by door stepping him for a Channel 4 Documentary and secured the first ever television interview with notorious villain Mad Frankie Fraser for a series on the history of crime in Britain.

 She was Woman of the Year at the Women in Film and Television Awards 2005.
 She has also won the Media Award at the Confederation of British Industry (CBI) First Woman Awards and the Bertelsmann Entrepreneur Award.